 I think the uncertainty and fear of this notion stems from a misunderstanding of AI, specifically machine learning.

-PPC historically has served more of a tactical purpose for clients who simply did not know how to operate paid advertising platforms like AdWords (now Google Ads).
-The agency would be told what the client was trying to sell, and they’d set up all of the campaigns and have their hands in every part of optimization — from manually setting bids and budgets to choosing how to serve ads (rotate evenly vs optimize for clicks).
+PPC historically has served more of a tactical purpose for clients who simply did not know how to operate paid advertising platforms like Google Ads) The agency would be told what the client was trying to sell, and they’d set up all of the campaigns and have their hands in every part of optimization — from manually setting bids and budgets to choosing how to serve ads (rotate evenly vs optimize for clicks).

-As time has gone on, Google has increasingly built AdWords to be smarter at handling some of the decisions for us.
+As time has gone on, Google has increasingly built Google Ads to be smarter at handling some of the decisions for us.
 It used to be the case that you could not set up a campaign and just let it run on its own without losing a lot of money on wasted clicks.
 While this still happens, it’s to a lesser degree.
 This is because Google has created automations that didn’t exist several years ago.

 - You can automate bids based on a handful of objectives (CPA, Target ROAS, clicks, etc.)